asyncapi/training/VIDEO_2_SCRIPT.md

 ## Monolithic architecture

-Monolithic architecture describes buildings which are carved, cast or excavated from a single piece of material, historically from rock.
+Monolithic architecture describes buildings which are carved, cast, or excavated from a single piece of material, historically from rock.
 This is the traditional structure for software applications.
 Monolithic is an end-to-end architecture, in which all aspects of the software function as a single unit.

 Analysts often compare it to microservices, a newer model for application development.
-In the microservices model, components are modular, work independently and are coupled together as needed for optimal functionality.
+In the microservices model, components are modular, work independently, and are coupled together as needed for optimal functionality.

 It has three components that interact with a single database: